SirGoodenough/HA_Blueprints/Automations/Person_Alert_Blueprint.md

         happen when both the zone they left and the zone they entered is known, but not the same zone.

-    default_action/name: It doesn't know what to do
-        I put this here as a catch-all, in case there is something I missed or if you want to report an error when nothing catches.
-        (Example in sample file)

     enable_time/name: Time of day to begin action(s) Set this for the time of day you want to